Tonia Ko introduces recent compositions which feature

 Takemitsu used early 20th-century tonalities by Western

-composers such Arnold Schoenberg and made his own experimental
+composers such as Arnold Schoenberg and made his own experimental

 mark on 20th-century art music.
 Coincidentally, Igor Stravinsky